Restoring cosmological concordance with early dark energy and massive neutrinos?: Datasets and methodology

 We follow two analysis methods.
 We begin with a standard Bayesian analysis, adopting Monte Carlo Markov Chain (MCMC) methods and using the \texttt{MontePython} MCMC sampler~\citep{Audren:2012wb,Brinckmann:2018cvx}.
 We impose the same (flat) priors on the EDE parameters as in~\cite{Hill:2020osr}, whereas for the EFTofLSS nuisance parameters we follow~\cite{Philcox:2020vvt}.
-We then perform a profile likelihood (PL) analysis in $M_{\nu}$: for a given (fixed) value of $M_{\nu}$, after minimizing the $\chi^2$ with respect to all other parameters, the PL is given by $\Delta \chi^2(M_{\nu})$.
+We monitor the convergence of the generated MCMC chains via the Gelman-Rubin parameter $R-1$~\cite{Gelman-Rubin}, with the chains considered to be converged if $R-1<0.05$ (which, we note, is a more stringent requirement than that adopted by several other EDE works).
+Following the conclusions of~\cite{Herold:2021ksg,Herold:2022iib}, and the analysis in~\cite{Planck:2013nga} for varying neutrino mass sum, we then perform a profile likelihood (PL) analysis in $M_{\nu}$: for a given (fixed) value of $M_{\nu}$, after minimizing the $\chi^2$ with respect to all other parameters, the PL is given by $\Delta \chi^2(M_{\nu})$.
 We follow the minimization method of~\cite{Schoneberg:2021qvd}, referred to as S21, running a series of MCMCs with decreased temperature and enhanced sensitivity to likelihood differences.
-For comparison we also use the gradient descent-based \texttt{Migrad} algorithm~\citep{James:1975dr}, finding that S21 always outperforms it.
+For comparison we also use the gradient descent-based \texttt{Migrad} algorithm~\citep{James:1975dr}, finding that S21 always outperforms it for the EDE model.